n0shake/Public-APIs/README.md

 - [Anti-Captcha](https://anti-captcha.com/apidoc) - Access to Anti-Captcha’s API.
 - [Naver Captcha](https://developers.naver.com/products/captcha) - Access to Naver’s Captcha API.
 - [Google reCAPTCHA](https://developers.google.com/recaptcha/intro?hl=en) - ReCAPTCHA lets you embed a CAPTCHA in your web pages in order to protect them against spam and other types of automated abuse.

-### Charts

-- [Image-Charts](https://www.image-charts.com) - 1 URL = 1 Chart: Get a chart image in response to a URL GET or POST request.
-A drop-in-replacement for the deprecated Google Image Charts.

 ### Check-In